aj47/techfren-website/public/blog-content/future-of-saas.md

 title: "The $10 Billion Question: Is the Entire Software Industry Headed for $0?"
 date: "2025-06-20"
 description: "A viral tweet, a tech celebrity's stark warning, and a mountain of venture capital all point to the biggest debate in tech right now: Is software as we know it completely doomed?"
+tags: ["AI", "SaaS", "Software Engineering", "Future of Work", "Technology", "Cursor", "GeoHotz"]
+excerpt: "Exploring the debate around AI's impact on the software industry, from Cursor's $9.9B valuation to predictions about the future of SaaS and software engineering jobs."
+readingTime: "8 min read"
+featured: true
 ---

 # The $10 Billion Question: Is the Entire Software Industry Headed for $0?